-Alvin Ailey American Dance Theater’s City Center Engagement Enthralls
+Making a ‘Federal’ Case for Expanding the Chelsea Historic District

 “It’s a grim and revealing film,” said Michael Bowen, a film historian and curator of “Beyond Cassavetes: Lost Legends of the New York Film World (1945-1970).”
 The Anthology Film Archive series focuses on low-budget features made in the city that were indies, before the term “indies” ever existed.
 “It’s a story that the American Dream isn’t as pure and pristine as we think,” said Bowen of Carrier’s work.
 “This isn’t a movie Hollywood would make.
 This is a story about the bitter realities, shot on the streets of New York.”

-In “Strangers of the City,” the Alvarez family, newly relocated to a tenement in El Barrio, are barely making ends meet.
+In “Strangers in the City,” the Alvarez family, newly relocated to a tenement in El Barrio, are barely making ends meet.
 The father, José (played by Camilo Delgado), refuses to get a job that could get in the way of his guitar playing — forcing the mother, Antonia (Rosita De Triana), to look for work.
 Meanwhile, the two teenaged children, Felipe (Robert Gentile) and Elena (Creta Marcos), are tormented by local gangs and sucked into prostitution, respectively.

 About five years ago, while researching films, Bowen came across “Strangers” and reached out to Carrier, who was living in Chelsea at the time, which led to extensive interviews between the two.
 Carrier didn’t have a copy of his film, though.
 Bowen said Carrier had made a deal with Embassy Pictures, the movie’s distributor, and the company walked off with the negatives.
 The movie had limited release on VHS and was shown twice on the Turner Classic Movies (TCM) channel.